CoachbotSwarm/User-Guide/README.md

 &emsp; &emsp; <ins> automation_errors </ins>

 The **init_pose_errors.csv** will contain the contents of **init_pose.csv** or list any issues with the initial poses specified.
 The output_logs folder will hold all the outputs from the algorithm run.
 Since the ID you specify in the **init_pose.csv** file might not match the physical robot ID, the **ID_mapping.csv** file specifies which robot corresponds to which virtual ID.
 The .mp4 file is the recording of the run from our overhead raspberry pi camera.
 The logging files (**#_logging**) will be named with the virtual ID of the robot it pertains to and contain the position of the corresponding robot at every timestep of the run.
 This csv file is formatted in a timestep, x position, y position, theta angle in radians for each line.
 The # file is the virtual ID of the pertaining robot and will have any information you choose to write to the **experiment_log** file in your code.
 The **automation_errors** file will list any high level errors such as runtime limits or robots trying to exit the play field.

-### Accessing the Output
-Once you get an email that your code has finished running, you will be able to access your code’s output files in the **Completed_Runs** folder of the repo.
-Use the git pull command to load the folders onto your local machine and navigate to the folder with the unique name you had uploaded to the **Code_Queue** folder.
-Once you copy the contents of your folder to somewhere outside your repo, please delete your folder from the **Completed_Runs** and push your code.
-(Remember to always pull before pushing to avoid merge conflicts).

 ### Automation Error Messages: